lu7did/PixiePi/README.md

 ## Monitoring station

 * Plug the PHONE exit to the LINE-IN entry of a soundcard.
-* Start the pixie program with ./bash/pixie.sh (correct frequency to 7074000).
+* Start the PixiePi program with ./bash/PixiePi.sh (correct frequency to 7074000).
 * Use WSJTX to monitor, select Mode as WSPR
 * Ctl-C to terminate.